JD154/fedora-dotfiles/README.md

 stow gvim

-# If you want to unistall come configuration use -D:
+# If you want to unistall some configuration use -D:

 stow -D i3
 ```